GregStillwell/currency/README.md

 by Greg Stillwell

 - Technologies Used
-  Html
+ - Html
-  css
+ - css
-  js
+ - js
-  JSON
+ - JSON
-  webpack
+ - webpack
-  BABEL
+ - BABEL
-  NPM
+ - NPM
-  ESLint
+ - ESLint
-  Jest
+ - Jest
-  Node.js
+ - Node.js

 - Description
 Currency converter is an website where you pick the amount of money in USD and pick any other country currency and it will convert USD amount to the country currency amount.

 - Setup/Installation Requirements
-  Clone this repository: $ git clone
+  Clone this repository: $ git clone https://github.com/GregStillwell/currency

-  Open this website in VS Code
+  (1) Open this repository in VS Code

-  Go in the .gitignore type in a new line under .converage/ .env Make a env file by:
+  (2) Go in the .gitignore type in a new line under .converage/ .env

+  (1) Make a env file by:

-        clicking new terminal in the top left typing touch .env
+        (2) clicking new terminal in the top left

+             (3)typing touch .env

-  Get your Api Key by creating a account at https://www.exchangerate-api.com/ Put your Api Key in the .env file by typing API_KEY= Your Api Key Here
+ (1) Get your Api Key by creating a account at https://www.exchangerate-api.com/

+ (2) Put your Api Key in the .env file by typing API_KEY= Your Api Key Here

-Install dotenv plugin
+(1) Install dotenv plugin

-  Go in the terminal and typing
+      (2) Go in the terminal and typing

-    npm install dotenv-webpack@2.0.0 --save-dev
+        (3)npm install dotenv-webpack@2.0.0 --save-dev

-  Go in to webpack.config.js
+(1) Go in to webpack.config.js

         Then copy and paste on line 5

          const Dotenv = require('dotenv-webpack');

-In your terminal type
+(1) In your terminal type
     npm install

     npm run build

     npm run start

 The server should open and then put in any amount of USD and then pick a specific currency and it will convert the amount of USD in currency you picked.

 - Known Bugs
+None at this time

 - License